-AppFollow Suggestions tool simulates users search in the app stores.
+AppFollow Keyword research tool simulates users search in the app stores.
 This is how you get to know what your users are looking for, and their interests to improve your keywords and ASO strategy in general.

 It supports suggests in App Store and Google Play, iPhone, iPad and Android and all countries that both stores support.
-Use Suggestions to get the most out off keyword research and set up the best fit for your ASO marketing strategy.
+Use Keyword research to get the most out off keyword research and set up the best fit for your ASO marketing strategy.

 Access it under the Keywords & ASO: